Therma° Temperature Monitoring Saves Gridley School District Money

 Well, I was sitting at home, and it was the Friday night before Spring Break.
-The temperature started rising during the day, but I didn't register it because we received an inventory of trucking and were putting stuff away - I just thought maybe it's taking more time to go down.
+The temperature started rising during the day, but I didn't register it because we received an inventory of trucking and were putting stuff away—I just thought maybe it was taking more time to go down.
 But when I got home and started getting alerts, I went on my phone to look at the trend and could see “Wait a minute, it took off right here, and this is when it started going up and never really dropped back down”.
 That’s when I knew I needed to go back and take care of it.
 I ran back down there, and it was my freezer where I had what I call my entrée stuff, the meat items like chicken patties, chicken nuggets, pizzas, and hamburgers.

 What do you think the value of all the entrées was in that freezer?